Adrenergic blocking agent: Selective alpha-1 blocker

-Selective alpha 2 blocker
+Selective alpha-2 blocker

-Apart from increasing the noradrenaline release, the selective alpha-2 blockers have the potential to bind with other receptors such as the 5-HT serotonin receptor.
+Apart from increasing the noradrenaline release, the selective alpha-2 blockers have the potential to bind with other receptors such as the 5-HT receptor.
 However, the serotonin receptor antagonism has side effects such as weight gain and impaired movement.
 Hence, alpha-2 blockers are not used clinically due to its extensive binding.

 Similar to the alpha-1 blocker, the alpha-2 family will also present the first-dose effect, but it is generally less pronounced compared with the alpha-1 blockers.

 Non-selective beta blocker

 The Central Nervous System (CNS) side effects of beta blockers including sleep impairment, dreaming, nightmares and hallucinations are generally small.
 Also, the effects on short-term memory are minimal.

-Selective beta 1 blocker
+Selective beta-1 blocker

 The cardio-selective beta-1 blockers could cause adverse effects including bradycardia, reduced exercise ability, hypotension, atrioventricular nodal blockage and heart failure.
 Other possible adverse effects include nausea and vomiting, abdominal discomfort, dizziness, weakness, headache, fatigue, and dryness in mouth and eye.
 Sexual impairment, memory loss, and confusion are regarded as rare side effects.
 For diabetic patients, there is an extra risk of masking hypoglycemia-induced tachycardia, while a continuous hypoglycemia could cause acute brain damage.